Class ui.Panel

 Panel system for terminal UI layouts.

 This module provides a flexible panel system for creating terminal UI layouts.
 Each panel can contain content or be divided into two child panels (horizontally or vertically).
-Panels automatically recalculate their size and position based on parent constraints.
+Panels recalculate their size and position based on parent constraints.

 Features:

-• Automatic layout calculation with size constraints
+• Layout calculation with size constraints

 • Horizontal and vertical panel division